gothermocam/download_area/README.md

 This is the download area for your DIY Thermocam Go Thermocam containing

 1. 3D printable .stl files to print the camera body.
+2. Additional Hardware you need to buy.
-2. Tutorial to build your GoThermocam and how to use the GoThermocam iOs App.
+3. Tutorial to build your GoThermocam and how to use the GoThermocam iOs App.